-- Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow. - Monitoring balance sheet liquidity ratios against internal and regulatory requirements. - Managing the concentration and profile of debt maturities. - Monitoring and reporting take the form of cash flow measurement and projections for the next day, week and month respectively, as these are key periods for liquidity management. - The starting point for those projections is an analysis of the contractual maturity of the financial liabilities and the expected collection date of the financial assets.
+- Day-to-day funding, managed by monitoring future cash flows to ensure that requirements can be met.
+These include replenishment of funds as they mature or are borrowed by customers.
+The Group maintains an active presence in global money markets to enable this to happen. - · Maintaining a portfolio of highly marketable assets that can easily be liquidated as protection against any unforeseen interruption to cash flow. - Monitoring balance sheet liquidity ratios against internal and regulatory requirements. - Managing the concentration and profile of debt maturities. - Monitoring and reporting take the form of cash flow measurement and projections for the next day, week and month respectively, as these are key periods for liquidity management. - The starting point for those projections is an analysis of the contractual maturity of the financial liabilities and the expected collection date of the financial assets.